ChessMax/awesome-programming-languages/README.md

 - [Laby](https://sgimenez.github.io/laby/) - Your robot ant can be programmed in many languages: OCaml, Python, C, C++, Java, Ruby, Lua, JavaScript, Pascal, Perl, Scheme, Vala, Prolog.
 Experienced programmers may also add their own favorite language.
 - [Lahlang](https://lahlang.dev) - Lahlang is a fun, expressive programming language inspired by Singlish and Singaporean culture, designed for learning and experimentation.
 - [Lake](https://sr.ht/~lieks/lake/) - The Lake programming language: C but sweeter
+- [λanguage](https://github.com/Megapixel99/lambda-language) - λanguage is a dynamically typed functional language that compiles through CPS to JavaScript, packaged with lm, a low-level language sharing the same minimal syntax and targeting four independent backends: C, WebAssembly, ARM64 and a bytecode VM.
+A single program can be sent through all four backends and timed against them.
 - [Lang5](https://sourceforge.net/projects/lang5/) - A Perl based interpreter for a language which is a blend of Forth and APL.
 The power of lang5 stems from its arrays operations in conjunction with the underlying Forth programming paradigm of bottom up programming.
 - [language machine](https://languagemachine.sourceforge.net/) - The language machine is an efficient and usable toolkit for language and grammar.
 It aims to be directly and immediately useful, and it embodies a powerful model of language.
 This requires a paradigm shift but it comes with a diagram which explains how it works.
 In the documentation you will find numerous examples including the metalanguage compiler frontend and the rules that generate these pages.
 There is also a demonstration that the language machine can very directly represent and evaluate the lambda calculus, and an outline of its place in relation to theory.
 - [Language Processor ](https://sourceforge.net/projects/languageprocess/) - I did what any real geek would do; I have written a compiler compiler.
 It is called Language Processor.
 A software that you can feed in a language definition with its semantic and you get an object that can run your program in your defined language.